weekiattan/seats/README.md

 When the plane is empty a seat is $50.

-For each seat sold the ticket price goes up 5% over the original price.
+For each seat sold the ticket price goes up 5% over the original price of $50.

 When a user types `buy` into the input, consider that seat sold and show the user the price of their seat.

 ### further
 The airline boss requests finer-grained pricing:

-For the first half of the seats, the price goes up 3% over the original price.
+For the first half of the seats, the price goes up 3% over the original price of $50.

-For the second half it goes up by 5% over the original price.
+For the second half it goes up by 5% over the original price of $50.

 The last seat is $91,000.